wattlehq/mimosa/README.md

 ```

 If everything passes now you can optionally `git add -A && git commit -m
-"Initial commit"` and start customizing your app.
+"Initial commit"` and start customizing the app.
 Alternatively you can wait
-until you develop more of your app before committing anything.
+until you develop more of the app before committing anything.
 It's up to you!

 ## Updating dependencies

-Let's say you've customized your app and it's time to make a change to your
+Let's say you've customized the app and it's time to make a change to the
 `requirements.txt` or `package.json` file.

 Without Docker you'd normally run `pip3 install -r requirements.txt` or `yarn